 Years Ended December 31,

-2006 2005 2004 2003 2002
+2 007 2006 2005 2004 2003

 Balance Sheet Data

-Current assets \$8,760 \$12,920 \$7,338 \$2,393 \$1,536
+Current assets \$ 18,091 \$ 8,760 \$ 12,920 \$ 7,338 \$ 2,393

-Total assets 8,764 12,928 7,352 2,430 1,812
+Total assets 18,106 8,764 12,928 7,352 2,430

-Current liabilities 670 330 565 260 175
+Current liabilities 1,677 670 330 565 260

-Stockholder's equity 8,093 12,598 6,787 2,170 1,637
+Stockholder's equity 16.428 8 003 12 508 6.787 2 170

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operation.
+Management's Discussion and Analysis of Financial Condition and Results of Operation

-Since our founding in 1988 by a team of physicians, we have been a development stage company engaged primarily in developing and testing the Delcath system for the treatment of liver cancer.
+Since our founding in 1988 by a team of physicians, we have been a development stage company engaged primarily in developing and testing the Delcath System for the treatment of liver cancer.
 A substantial portion of our historical expenses have been for the development of our medical device and the clinical trials of our product, and the pursuit of patents worldwide, as described in Item 1 under "Patents, Trade Secrets and Proprietary Rights."
 We expect to continue to incur significant losses from costs for product development, clinical studies, securing patents, regulatory activities, manufacturing and establishment of a sales and marketing organization without any significant revenues.
-A detailed description of the cash used to fund historical operations is in the financial statements and the notes thereto.
+A detailed description of the cash used to fund historical operations is included in the financial statements and the notes thereto included elsewhere in this report.
 Without an FDA-approved product and commercial sales, we will continue to be dependent upon existing cash and the sale of equity or debt to fund future activities.
 While the amount of future net losses and time required to reach profitability are uncertain, our ability to generate significant revenue and become profitable will depend on our success in commercializing our device.

-During 2001, Delcath initiated the clinical trial of the system for isolated liver perfusion using the chemotherapeutic agent, melphalan.
+During 2001, Delcath initiated the clinical trial of the Delcath System for isolated liver perfusion using the chemotherapeutic agent, melphalan.
 Enrollment of new patients in the Phase I trial was completed in 2003.

-In 2004, we commenced a Phase II clinical trial protocol for the study of the Delcath drug delivery system for inoperable primary liver cancer and adenocarcinomas and neuroendocrine cancers that have metastazed to the liver using melphalan.
+In 2004, we commenced a Phase II clinical trial protocol for the study of the Delcath System for inoperable primary liver cancer and adenocarcinomas and neuroendocrine cancers that have metastazed to the liver using melphalan.

-In 2006, we started enrolling and treating patients in a Phase III protocol for the study of the Delcath drug delivery system for inoperable melanoma in the liver using melphalan under the Fast Track and SPA approved protocol.
+In 2006, we started enrolling and treating patients in a pivotal Phase III trial for the study of the Delcath System for inoperable melanoma in the liver using melphalan under the FDA's Fast Track and SPA approved protocol.